 “It’s really a one-of-a-kind system, especially for studying large carnivores in a natural setting, which is a rare opportunity,” said Laubach.
 “I can’t think of another place in the world where you can see the same numbers and diversity of species of large mammalian carnivores, it’s pretty spectacular.”

 Laubach notes there are many misconceptions about hyenas.
 They’re quite social and live in large groups, some with more than 120 individuals.
-They’re also formidable in size and strength, at up to a 170 pounds when full grown (twice the size of a large dog) and they have one of the strongest jaws in the animal kingdom.
+They’re also formidable in size and strength, at up to 170 pounds (77 kilograms) when full-grown (twice the size of a large dog) and they have one of the strongest jaws in the animal kingdom.

 “They can eat bone, their bite can crack the femur of a giraffe,” said Laubach.